 The traditional PC offers the highest level of customization, and its computing power can’t be beat.
 Still, the PC tower and loud fan make it less than optimal for areas where space and silence are at a premium.

-Meanwhile, the mini PC can be built up exactly as you want it.
+The mini PC can be custom built.
 Overall computing power might be less with the mini group.
 As everything gets smaller though, there are some mini PCs that can tolerate even fairly advanced game graphics.

 How much do they cost?